RuntimeError123/hass-mc66c/README.md

 requested to transmit it's readings every few minutes.
 I am using this script to update the readings every 30 minutes in Home Assistant.
 The script can be run with two configurations.
-It can use Home Assistant's RESTful API to set the value (state) of some HTTP sensors.
-The values which are parsed and published to Home Assistant are: total consumed energy (GJ), total water flow (M3), incoming temperature (°C), outgoing temperature (°C).
-There are some values being ignored.
-One of them is the delta temperature.
-I was not finding that interesting because it is just incoming temperature minus outgoing temperature.
-If required, please use a sensor.template to accomplish.
-Starting with this release, the script also supports sending the measurements to a MQTT broker.
-When this option is selected, all values are sent to a single MQTT topic.
+It uses an MQTT broker (Home Asssistance integrated or stand alone) to send the measurements.
+All values are sent to a single MQTT topic.
 Home Assistant will be able to create separate sensors on a single MQTT topic.
+For testing purposes, this script can also output to the screen.

 # 2. REQUIREMENTS
 To run, this script requires Python 3 with the following modules to be